 WIDOW WRAP UP

-If you’re not convinced about the benefits of a writing in a grief journal, why not try dedicating just five minutes to writing your thoughts on paper sometime today?
+If you’re not convinced about the benefits of using a grief journal, why not try dedicating just five minutes to writing your thoughts on paper sometime today?

 If you find the process overwhelming, take a break and try again in a week or so when you’re feeling more up to it.
 The most difficult part of grief journaling process is starting.